whatgwan/GoFlow-Duplexer/README.md

 Before using the NetFlow Duplication Go Application, ensure that you have:

-A Go environment set up on your system so you can run/ or build a binary file.
+A Go environment set up on your system so you can run the code or build a binary file.

-Starting the Application:
+**Starting the Application:**